dbronshteyn/dbronshteyn/README.md

 ## 🚀 Projects

 ### Wordsworth (October 2024)
 Wordsworth allows users to create, manage, and review flashcard sets, and supports CRUD operations on individual flashcards.
-Additionally, the application provides a "Grok" mode to help users master flashcards and other studying essentials.
+Additionally, the application provides a "Grok" mode to help users master flashcards, "Generate" to create flashcards from a user-provided prompt, and other studying essentials.
 Wordsworth is built with:
 - **Spring Boot** for building Java-based web applications
 - **PostgreSQL** for persistent database storage
 - **React** for the frontend